 Penal Code 422 PC is the California statute that defines the crime of “criminal threats.”

-- that person is thereby placed in a state of reasonably sustained fear for his safety or for the safety of his immediate family,
+- that person is thereby placed in a state of reasonably sustained fear for their safety or for the safety of their immediate family,

 - the threat is specific and unequivocal, and

-- the defendant communicated the threat verbally, in writing, or via an electronically transmitted device.23
+- you communicated the threat verbally, in writing, or via an electronically transmitted device.23

 A violation of this statute is a wobbler, meaning that it can be charged as either a misdemeanor or a felony.